svenssonjoel/svenssonjoel.github.com/pages/src/neato_lidar_stm32/index.md

 ## A little bit about the setup

-The FMRC (Four Motor Robot Controller) can independently control 4 different DC motors independently using 2 DRV8833 or on the newer version DRV8847 chips.
+The FMRC (Four Motor Robot Controller) can independently control 4 different DC motors using 2 DRV8833 or on the newer version DRV8847 chips.
 It has two MCUs, an stm32f4 and an NRF52.
 When it comes to connectivity it has USB, UART, Bluetooth and a CAN Transceiver.

 To interface with the Neato lidar, the UART connector is used for data and one of the motor drive channels is used to control the RPM of the